Acidham/search-alfred-workflows/README.md

-# Search Alfred Workflows
+# Search-Alfred-Workflows

-Alfred Workflows help to search in Title, Keyword, Description of a workflow and open it in various actions.
+Search-Alfred-Workflows searches in Title, Keywords, Description of a workflow and shows avaialble keywords for direct execution.
+It also allows to execute addtional actions on a workflow such as open in terminal or copy worfklow path to the clipboard.

 ## Options

-* ENTER - Shows a list of keywords in the workflow and starts the workflow with a keyword
+* `ENTER` - Shows a list of keywords in the workflow and starts the workflow with a keyword
-* SHIFT - Shows a workflow description and associated keywords
+* `SHIFT` - Shows the workflow description and associated keywords
-* CMD - For addtional Actions:
+* `CMD` - For addtional Actions:
   * Copy path to Clipboard
   * Open WF Folder in Terminal
     * If you would like to use other terminal than macOS terminal.app change config in Alfred > Features > Terminal to custom